 Influencing: The ability of an individual to transform and shape the opinions of others.

 Informal Learning: Informal learning means that the person learning sets their own learning objectives and learning style as opposed to formal learning with structured learning objectives and fixed learning processes.
-International Coach Federation (ICF): The International Coach Federation is dedicated to professional coaching with over 30,000 members in 140 countries.

 Founded in 1995, ICF campaigns worldwide for professional standards within the coaching profession, and provides independent certification for professional coaches and coach training programs.